DelcidesNeto/Web-Scraping-Google_Maps/README.md

 # Web-Scraping-Google_Maps
-Taking deals from a city and putting them into an excel spreadsheet
+Taking establishments from a city and putting them in an excel spreadsheet